 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-TC comes from the name and initials of the drugs used:
+TC comes from the name and initials of the drugs used.
+The drugs are:

-You will be given TC in the chemotherapy day unit or during a short stay in hospital.
+You will usually be given TC in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.

 During treatment, you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.